 Everywhere you look in Bend and Central Oregon, there’s a major landmark or point of interest.
-The trick is deciding which ones to mark at the top of your Bend vacation bucket list!
+The trick is deciding which ones to mark at the top of your Bend sightseeing bucket list!

 Newberry National Volcanic Monument is teeming with ancient lava flows, jagged volcanic glass, rivers, lakes, caves, hot springs, waterfalls, and forests — and they’re all there waiting for you to explore them.
 The Newberry Crater area offers fun things to do in both summer and winter.

 Crater Lake National Park is just over two hours from Bend, and is the deepest lake in the U.S. It was formed when Mt.
 Mazama erupted more than 7,700 years ago and then collapsed, eventually filling with water to become the most brilliantly turquoise body of water you’ve ever laid eyes on.